-Leah Swindells ( Returned from maternity leave Sept 2017) registered as an Osteopath in 2007.
+Leah Swindells ( Currently on maternity leave) registered as an Osteopath in 2007.
 Leah has been working full time at Brunswick West Osteopathic Clinic for several years now.
 Leah was a member of the Victorian Institute of Sport hockey programme for many years and through her participation in this sport rich environment, Leah gained valuable experience managing elite athletes.
 Leah is continually broadening her osteopathic scope and keeping up to date through participating in courses including: Matwork Pilates, Superficial Dry Needling, Patellofemoral Pain Rehabilitation, Taping and Obstetrics and Pain Management.
 Leah has as enthusiastic personality and enjoys a hands-on, structural approach while balancing treatment with post treatment care.

 Adam Matthews completed his studies at RMIT University.
 He has played basketball, football, water polo, and competed in swimming throughout his life.
 Adam has a background in coaching basketball and being a trainer for local soccer and football clubs.
 From this, he has developed a keen interest in sports related injury and prevention; and places a strong importance on exercise rehabilitation.
 Adam enjoys using a wide range of techniques and management strategies to address a variety of postural, acute and chronic injuries.